 The Gone Feral Apprenticeship is designed around expectations of what a devoted student of outdoor skills should be able to achieve during an intensive study.
 These are listed as hundreds of benchmarks across dozens of skills-areas.
 Successful completion means that you have achieved all of the benchmarks required for the Apprenticeship Certificate Program.
 You could equate the Apprenticeship to a college-level study of traditional outdoor skills.

 Think making more than 50 fires with a bow drill sounds like fun?
 That’s one benchmark.

 Receiving the Certificate is a point of pride and no small feat, however it is completely achievable given sufficient motivation, practice, and the close guidance we provide.

 Participants accepted into the program will receive a printed and bound copy of our Logbook upon registration.
 Within the Logbook are all of the required benchmarks as well as plant and animal species journal pages.
 Over the course of the Apprenticeship, participants will learn and log 100+ species of plants/trees and 40+ species of mammals, birds, fish, and arthropods.

-We review/interview applications on a first come-first served basis, so don’t wait to apply.
+We review/interview applicants on a first come-first served basis, so don’t wait to apply.